yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-replication/async-replication.md

 ### Limitations

-- Transaction atomicity
+- Transaction atomicity:
-  - Transactions from the producer won't be applied atomically on the consumer.
+  - Transactions from the source are not applied atomically on the target.
 That is, some changes in a transaction may be visible before others.

-- Automatically bootstrapping sink clusters
+- Automatically bootstrapping sink clusters:
-  - Currently: it is the responsibility of the end user to ensure that a sink cluster has sufficiently recent updates so that replication can safely resume.
+  - Currently, it is the responsibility of the end user to ensure that a sink cluster has sufficiently recent updates so that replication can safely resume.
-  - Future: bootstrapping the sink cluster can be automated.
+  - In the future, bootstrapping the sink cluster can be automated.

-- Replicating DDL changes
+- Replicating DDL changes:
-  - Currently: DDL changes are not automatically replicated.
+  - Currently, DDL changes are not automatically replicated.
 Applying create table and alter table commands to the sync clusters is the responsibility of the user.
-  - Future: Allow safe DDL changes to be propagated automatically.
+  - In the future, allowing safe DDL changes to be propagated automatically.

-- Safety of DDL and DML in active-active
+- Safety of DDL and DML in active-active:
-  - Currently: Certain potentially unsafe combinations of DDL/DML are allowed.
+  - Currently, certain potentially unsafe combinations of DDL/DML are allowed.
 For example, in having a unique key constraint on a column in an active-active last writer wins mode is unsafe since a violation could easily be introduced by inserting different values on the two clusters - each of these operations is legal in itself.
 The ensuing replication can, however, violate the unique key constraint.
 This will cause the two clusters to permanently diverge and the replication to fail.
-  - Future: Detect such unsafe combinations and warn the user.
+  - In the future, allowing detection of such unsafe combinations and warn the user.
 Such combinations should possibly be disallowed by default.

 ## Transactional guarantees